MehdiSaffar/CMPE493_term_project/README.md

 ## How to Run

+### Requirements
+There are multiple libraries that we've used in this project.
+These libraries with their versions are listed in `./requirements.txt` file.
+Don't forget to install these libraries into your virtual environment.

 ### Preprocessing
 Normally for the preprocessing we would use `./data/metadata.csv` but we found that reading csv file is too slow.
 We decided to use `feather` file format instead which is much faster and helps us iterate quickly.